NicholasStern/Dotua/docs/documentation.md

 Once again, for each method defined in the *rOperator* class, our implementation uses ducktyping to return the necessary object.
-If user passes an *rScalar* object to one of the methods, then a new *rScalar* object is returned to the user with the correct value and parent/child link.
+If user passes an *rScalar* object to one of the methods, then a new *rScalar* object is returned to the user with the correct value and self/child link.
+If user passes an *rVector* object to one of the methods, then a new *rVector* object is returned to the user with the correct value and parent/child links.
 On the other hand, if the user passes a Python numeric type, then the method returns the evaluation of the corresponding NumPy method on the given argument (e.g., **rop.sin(1) = np.sin(1)**).